PodCastle is CLOSED to Narrator Auditions at this time.

 Pacing is the most important thing.
 In particular, don’t read too fast — that’s hard on the listener.
 Wherever there is a break in the text (several empty lines and/or something like ### or * * * *) please leave a silent pause about 3-4 seconds long.

 Do not put in special effects or sound effects unless you have cleared it with the Editors or Sound Producer.
 If you think a sound effect might add something, please email us and talk to us about it.
 We might be all for it, but our sound producer will make a determination as to whether he will work with your effect, or will create the effect when he puts the episode together.

 How you handle mistakes is up to you.
 You will make them; it is impossible not to.
 The best way to handle them is just to keep recording, mark the error with a loud, sharp noise, and start that sentence or paragraph over again.
 Then you (or our editor) can find the marked points visually later on and fix them.
-As stated above, we do ask that you edit your recording before sending it to us if at all possible.
+As stated above, we do ask that you edit mistakes from your recording before sending it to us if at all possible.
 We will review it as well, and let you know if we need any retakes.

 Most of all, be yourself.
 Don’t be so hung up on getting it perfect that the reading comes out dry.
 We’d rather have an imperfect reading with some energy than a polished and lifeless one.
 Get into the story and the characters.
 Go with your instincts.
 That said, please try to speak as clearly as you can, paying attention to the consonants at the beginning and endings of words.

 Some tricks to get yourself warmed up for narration include taking a few minutes to relax your neck and shoulders; making a series of silly faces to warm up your face, lips and tongue; and reciting some tongue twisters.
 Always make sure you have a glass of water at hand and don’t hesitate to take a drink between scenes.